Wadeck/extension-jenkins-security/README.md

 Load the extension in your browser:

 - For Firefox:
-  - Open Firefox and navigate to about:debugging.
+  - Open Firefox and navigate to `about:debugging`.
   - Click on the "This Firefox" tab and then click on the "Load Temporary Add-on" button.
   - Select the manifest-firefox.json file from the directory of your extension.
   - The extension will need to get the permissions to read/write content, you can grant it by clicking on its icon inside the puzzle icon.

 - For Chrome:
-  - Open Chrome and navigate to chrome://extensions.
+  - Open Chrome and navigate to `chrome://extensions`.
   - Enable the "Developer mode" toggle and click on the "Load unpacked" button.
   - Select the directory of your extension.